promaton/wg-action/README.md

 # wg-action

-WireGuard GitHub Action to access our internal registries from GitHub actions.
+WireGuard GitHub Action to access a remote cluster from GitHub actions.

 ## Setup